 When we study the isomers in chemistry, we come across different forms of isomers.
 Although isomers are divided into two different groups - stereoisomers and constitutional isomers, there are other sub-divisions of isomers as well, such as cis and trans isomers.
 However, there is a difference between cis and trans isomers.

 Generally, the cis and trans isomerism is found in both organic and inorganic compounds.
+The ‘cis’ and ‘trans’ are Latin words that refer to this side of and another side of respectively.
 Cis isomers are the isomers that have two similar atoms lying on the same side of the double bond in a molecule.
 The trans isomers have molecules with two similar atoms that are placed on opposite sides of the double bond.
 Both the cis and trans isomers possess the same molecular formula but differ in a few aspects.
 In this article, we will learn about the difference between cis vs trans-isomers.